infinitaslearning/notion-release-notes/readme.md

 Typically used alongside https://github.com/mikepenz/release-changelog-builder-action

-## Notion token
+## Notion integration and token

-You need to have set `env.NOTION_TOKEN` - which you can get from https://www.notion.so/my-integrations after creating an integration.
+You need to have an integration access token - which you can get from https://www.notion.so/my-integrations after creating an integration.

 ## Notion Database